How to survive a migraine at work article goes into seven tips such a

 Let’s move onto Adapt.
 I cannot turn the lights down in my office.
 Or the phone.
 I can dim the screen but news flash I am always photophobic so migraine or not the screen is dimmed.
 I really have little control over my environment.
 And no control over the massive amounts of perfume people wear.

 So what about Prioritize?
 In my office, I have appointments I need to do, so I can’t just not do them.
 But I can prioritize the workload I have to do.
 Which means my workload will build for the next day.
 When I also have a migraine.
 And then I can prioritize again, and my workload will build some more for the next day when I will also have a migraine.
 In fact, I actually need to do the same amount of a work migraine or not.
 Somehow without error.
 Through the pain.
 With impaired productivity and concentration.
 This is called presenteeism… there but not There.

 Hydrate?
 Sure, why not.
 Helps me not vomit.
 Sometimes.

 Eat?
 Hell no, because eating means the nausea and diarrhea will get worse and I will spend the entire workday in the bathroom, which I hardly think my boss will like very much.
-I will have a very light lunch composed of a fiber bar and yogurt.
+I will have a very light lunch composed of a fibre bar and yogurt.
 Yum.

 Recover?
 I will not be in the postdrome if the migraine hits at work.
 It will be migraine all damn day.
 But if I happen to be in the postdrome at work I cannot ease into work for the same reason I cannot prioritize.
 I have the same workload every day.
 The same migraine every day.
 I cannot create a massive backlog because I have a migraine all the time.